 Don't mess with Faye, people!
 With her breakout role as bank-robber Bonnie in 1967's Bonnie and Clyde, this massively talented icon proved off the bat that she was a force to be reckoned with in Hollywood.
 Dunaway later went on to win an Oscar for Best Actress for her role in 1976's Network.

 Dunaway took on a plethora of roles throughout the 2000s but paused between 2010 and 2017.
 After the release of The Bye Bye Man, The Case for Christ, and Inconceivable, she took yet another break.
 But, it seems that the acting bug bit her again.
-Because this year, Faye is due to star in a thriller, The American Connection!
+Because in 2021, Faye starred in a thriller, The American Connection!

 Singer-turned-actress Olivia Newton-John was the "one that [John Travolta] wanted" way back when they took over the set of Grease together in 1978.
 Before she danced across the stage, Newton-John was already an accomplished and well-known vocalist.
 The big screen simply amplified her name as she went on to rack up 4 Grammy Awards.

-Known to many as one of the world's best-selling music artists of all time, her career is still as active as it was back in her heyday.
-Recently, she appeared as a guest judge on Dancing With the Stars and RuPaul's Drag Race.
+Known to many as one of the world's best-selling music artists of all time, her career was still as active as it was back in her heyday - before her recent passing.
+She appeared as a guest judge on Dancing With the Stars and RuPaul's Drag Race.
 Like many of her fans from across all generations, we will always be hopelessly devoted to you, Olivia!